PRIVATE DOG

 Pets don't have an emotional attachment to having offspring or a sense of gender outside of the instincts caused by their gender's hormones.
 Typically these instincts cause unwanted behavior so you're only helping by reducing their desire to roam, hump, yowl, etc.

-Unless you clone your dog, it’s offspring will not be identical to them.
+Unless you clone your dog, its offspring will not be identical to them.
 Plus, there are too many environmental factors that helped mold your dog into the amazing pet they are today.
-Who’s to say you could recreate that experience?
+Who's to say you could recreate that experience?
 Also, there are so many other amazing and deserving pets looking for a home at your local shelter.

-Dogs that are spayed are 10 times less likely to get certain types of cancer than those that are not spayed.
+You should consult your pet's veterarian, but statistically dogs that are spayed are 10 times less likely to get certain types of cancer than those that are not spayed.
 Though you can wait until their first heat cycle, each cycle increases the likelihood they will develop cancer later in life.
+Having just one litter can lead to hundreds, if not thousands, of unwanted puppies/kittens.
+Save lives, don't make lives.